Home » Posts tagged 'intended nationally determined contributions'

 From Good Intentions to Deep Decarbonization

-NEW YORK – In the run-up to the United Nations Climate Change Conference (COP21) in Paris, more than 150 governments submitted plans to reduce carbon emissions by 2030.
+From Good Intentions to Deep Decarbonization NEW YORK – In the run-up to the United Nations Climate Change Conference (COP21) in Paris, more than 150 governments submitted plans to reduce carbon emissions by 2030.
 Many observers are asking whether these reductions are deep enough.
-But there is an even more important question: Will the chosen path to 2030 provide the basis for ending greenhouse-gas emissions later in the century?
+But there is an even more important question: Will the chosen […]

 Is The Paris Climate Conference Doomed To Fail?

+Is The Paris Climate Conference Doomed To Fail?
 The United Nations Climate Change Conference – or Paris 2015 – is just around the corner, seven months to be exact.
-The goal is ambitious: to develop a viable, and comprehensive, successor to Kyoto, applicable to all countries, and with the aim of keeping global warming below 2 degrees centigrade.
-Expectations aretempered, but hopes remain high as the particulars begin to take shape and individual nations confer their climate goals.
-Conspicuously absent thus far however, is any meaningful carbon dialogue from the world’s second largest emitter, the United States.
+The goal is ambitious: to develop a viable, and comprehensive, successor to Kyoto, applicable to all countries, and with the aim of keeping global warming below 2 degrees […]

 Olduvai IV: Courage